gamedevware/charon/docs/gamedata/datatypes/all/date.rst

 .. code-block:: js

   "2017-12-27T00:00:00.000Z"

-   // it is better not to store dates before this mark for compatibility reasons "1970-01-01T00:00:00.000Z"
+  // Avoid dates before the Unix epoch for cross-platform compatibility:
+  // some runtimes and serialization libraries do not handle pre-1970 dates correctly.
+  "1970-01-01T00:00:00.000Z"

 See also